briancavalier/creed/README.md

 getUserProfile(123)
     .then(profile => console.log(profile));
 ```

+For cancellation of coroutines see the [cancellation docs](cancellation.md#coroutines).

 ### fromNode :: NodeApi e a &rarr; (...* &rarr; Promise e a)
 type NodeApi e a = ...* &rarr; Nodeback e a &rarr; ()<br/>